10darts/documentation/reference/android/client/inotifications.rst

 .. java:method::  boolean onNotificationClicked(Notification notification)
    :outertype: INotifications

-   Called when a showed notification is clicked
+   Called when a showed notification is clicked.

    :param notification:

 .. java:method::  boolean onNotificationListCleared()
    :outertype: INotifications

-   Called when the notification list is cleared
+   Called when the notification list is cleared.

 .. java:method::  boolean onNotificationReceived(Notification notification)
    :outertype: INotifications

-   Called when a notification is received in the device
+   Called when a notification is received in the device.

    :param notification:

 .. java:method::  void onNotificationShowed(Notification notification)
    :outertype: INotifications

-   Called when a notification is showed to the user
+   Called when a notification is showed to the user.

    :param notification:

 .. java:method::  void onNotificationShowedInList(Notification notification)
    :outertype: INotifications

-   Called when a notification is showed to the user in the stacked notification
+   Called when a notification is showed to the user in the stacked notification.

    :param notification: